AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 If miners of any simplex-chain download the blocks of *all* simplex-chains --- as mentioned in \autoref{sec:availability-of-blocks} --- then including all necessary proofs of reflection can be made redundant.
 Since miners, theoretically, have all the necessary data to construct the proofs, do those miners need to actually include those proofs?
-Could we treat those proofs as witnesses and prune them --- similar to Segregated Witness (SegWit)\footnote{\href{https://web.archive.org/web/20240926154239/https://en.bitcoin.it/wiki/Segregated_Witness}{Segregated Witness} was a new ``witness'' structure introduced to bitcoin blocks, separate from the transaction merkle tree.
+Could we treat those proofs as witnesses and prune them --- similar to Segregated Witness (SegWit)\footnote{\href{\citeSegwitLink}{Segregated Witness} was a new ``witness'' structure introduced to bitcoin blocks, separate from the transaction merkle tree.
 The structure contains data required to check transaction validity but not required to determine the transaction effects.
-Introduced with \href{https://web.archive.org/web/20240423183945/https://en.bitcoin.it/wiki/BIP_0141}{BIP-141}.}?
+Introduced with \href{\citeBIPSWLink}{BIP-141}.}?

 \defineTermTex{Omitted Proofs (+OP)}{
     The UT protocol variant wherein miners/validators explicitly transmit \emph{only} the reflected header component of PoRs, such that necessary proofs of reflection themselves are deterministically recalculable